LGN520/farreach-public/ycsb-implementation.md

 		* Check YCSB formula of Zipfian generator
 			- Skewness value is theta parameter of Zeta distribution used to generate Zipfian distribution, which cannot be used for uniform distribution (reference: SIGMOD'94 Quickly Generating Billion-Record Synthetic Databases)
 		* Update part of eval in paper
-		* TODO: Update discussion about distributed extension in paper, and double-check farreach paper
+		* Update discussion about distributed extension in paper, and double-check farreach paper
-		* TODO: Fix review comments of comnet22
+		* Fix one comment of reviewer 1 for comnet22
-		* TODO: Read FAST'20 Twitter traces, OSDI'20 Cachelib
-		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
-		* TODO: Use student-T distribution to calculate the error bars of each experiment
 	+ Huancheng
 		* TODO: Try to dump db_bench to get preliminary results
 			* TODO: Before coding for db_bench, we should dump and replay db_bench skewed workload by YCSB to get preliminary results